 3. Term of License, termination, or extension

 A grazing agreement can be structured to cover any duration, depending on Agency policies.
-A typical grazing license would be one year minimum, up to five years or more.
-In general, a longer-duration license is more desirable to the grazing tenant, allowing them to plan long-term.
+A typical grazing license would be one year minimum, and up to five years or more.
+In general, a longer-duration license is more desirable to the grazing tenant (‘licensee’), allowing them to plan long-term.
 A tenant is also more likely to make improvements to the site if they know they can benefit from the improvements for several years.
 A longer-term agreement also benefits the Agency by not having to seek a new tenant and conduct the bid process annually, and it also provides continuity of management.
 A potential downfall of a longer-term agreement is that if a tenant has a multi-year agreement, it can be more difficult to switch tenants if management is not performed to expectations.
 Tenants are generally less likely to make any improvements on the property if they don’t know how much return they will get in the form of continued use.
 Ideally a grazing tenant would treat the land well no matter the duration of the agreement, but a longer-term agreement incentivizes taking care of the land because the tenant knows they are coming back the next year.
-One way to offer some security and incentive to the tenant if Agency policies prohibit a multi-year agreement is to offer an automatic renewal for a given number of years.
+One option to offer security and incentive to the tenant if Agency policies prohibit a multi-year agreement is to offer an automatic renewal for a given number of years.